druoid/rest-assured-demo/README.md

 2. After installing, you must set the JAVA_HOME environment variable and update your PATH (It's different if your on windows or mac so I won't give a how to here)
 4. Open the project in your IDE of choice
 5. Wait for the project to build
+6. Install Maven (It's different if your on windows or mac so I won't give a how to here)

 ## Running the Tests